SCOTTSDALE BRAIN INJURY ATTORNEY

 How Does a Traumatic Brain Injury Happen?

-Vehicle accidents are a common cause of traumatic brain injuries.
+Vehicle crashes such as car, truck, and motorcycle accidents are a common cause of traumatic brain injuries.
 A driver or passenger who is thrown into a dashboard, the side of the car, into another rider, or is thrown from the actual car—can strike the object or human at high rates of speed.
 A TBI can also happened if someone falls on the property of another, is assaulted by a human, or attacked by an animal such as a dog.
 TBIs are also common at construction sites even when workers wear helmets.

 TBI Injury Symptoms and Complications